 The sorting method in general gives preference to earlier expiry dates.
 To this end, it needs a rule to compare individual instruments that are part of the book paths.
 Here, simple instruments are compared to each other by giving priority to the simple instrument with the earlier expiry date.
 Futures spread instruments are sorted by comparing first the first legs' expiry dates, and then by comparing the second legs' expiry dates.
-The futures spread with the earlier expiry date in the first leg comes first.
-If the first legs have the same expiry date, then the futures spread with the earlier expiry date in the second leg comes first.
+The futures spread with the earlier expiry date in the first legs have the same expiry date, then the futures spread with the earlier expiry date in the second leg comes first.